agentcooper/save-to-roam/README.md

 4. From the top menu > `Develop` > `Allow Unsigned Extensions`.
 5. Enable the extension in `Preferences` > `Extensions`.

+If you save and see the loading indicator hanging, check if there is a pending permission request in the other Safari window with Roam.

 You will need to do step 4 every time you open Safari.

 ## Development